 Throughout the meal, Katy continued to seduce Ben with her sea-green eyes.
 Although she’d spoken very few words up until then, when finally she did speak, directly to him, her topic was peculiar.
 “You and Seth were so totally hot together in the back of that Bronco,” she stated.
 Her shoe-less foot sought out his shin and began rubbing it up and down, like a paintbrush.
 This sensation, coupled with Travis’ hand gripping his thigh, confused the hell out of Ben’s senses.
 Shifting in his chair, he attempted to turn his legs away, but Katy continued to find him.
 He cleared his throat uncomfortably.
 Felt color rise in his already-warm cheeks.
 Bryan looked at him from across the table with a raised eyebrow, questioning his embarrassment.

-It was at the moment when Travis slid a hand between his thighs and cupped his crotch that Ben lost the last remnants of poise.
+The moment Travis slid a hand between Ben’s thighs and cupped his cock and balls, Ben lost it.
+Fucking lost it.
 Bumping the table with his knees, he clumsily pushed back his chair and excused himself to retreat to the guest bathroom down the hall.
 Once inside the safety of the room, he splashed cold water over his burning face and sank down onto the lid of the toilet, cupping his wet face in his hands, wondering if Travis had any idea what his sister was doing to him.
 Wondering if he had any idea what he was doing to him.
 He considered seizing the moment to quickly rub one off, because his body craved the release, but he only got as far as pulling at his belt when a light knocking sounded at the door.

 “Ben?”
 It was Audra.
 “Are you all right?”